Fitusiran Continues to Prevent Bleeds in Hemophilia A or B, Trial Shows

 As a long-term preventive treatment, fitusiran leads to sustained reductions in bleed frequency in people with moderate-to-severe hemophilia A or B regardless of inhibitor status, early results from an extension study show.

-The findings were presented at the recent World Federation of Hemophilia Virtual Summit and detailed in press release.
+The findings were presented at the recent World Federation of Hemophilia Virtual Summit and detailed in a press release.

 Fitusiran, also known as ALN-AT3, is an experimental RNA interference (RNAi) agent being developed by Alnylam Pharmaceuticals, in collaboration with Sanofi Genzyme, to treat people with hemophilia A or B, with and without inhibitors — neutralizing antibodies that render replacement therapies useless.